wheerdam/linuxjoy/README.md

 # linuxjoy

 LinuxJoystick is a Java joystick input library.
 The library provides Joystick input device enumeration function, device polling, and an event handling mechanism.
-Contrary to its name, LinuxJoystick can be used in other platforms without having to modify the user Java program.
-This is accomplished using native libraries.
-LinuxJoystick will function with just the JRE in Linux unless the user prefers an in-house native implementation.
+Contrary to its name, LinuxJoystick can be used in other platforms without having to modify the user Java program by using native libraries.
+LinuxJoystick will function with only the JRE in Linux unless the user prefers an in-house native implementation.

 The following is an example code that uses the library: